twiddlingbits/twr-wasm/docs/api/api-typescript.md

 - `windim` - if stdio is set to a `twrConsoleTerminal`, this will set the width and height, in characters.
 Instead, use constructor options on twrConsoleTerminal.
 - `forecolor` and `backcolor` - if stdio is set to `twrConsoleDiv` or `twrConsoleTerminal`, these can be set to a CSS color (like '#FFFFFF' or 'white') to change the default background and foreground colors.
 However, these are deprecated, and instead, use the `twrConsoleDiv` or `twrConsoleTerminal` constructor options.
 - `fonsize` - Changes the default fontsize if stdio is set to `twrConsoleDiv` or `twrConsoleTerminal`.
 Deprecated, instead use `twrConsoleDiv` or `twrConsoleTerminal` constructor options.
-- `TStdioVals` have been removed (they were a not to useful option in prior versions of twr-wasm)
+- `TStdioVals` have been removed (they were a not too useful option in prior versions of twr-wasm)
 - `divLog` is deprecated.
 Instead use the `putStr` member function on most consoles.

 ## Console Classes